Introducing the Lekholm DM48 digital chromatic harmonica controller.

 Please visit the DM48 Google Group.

 The DM48 started out as an enthusiast project, but due to many requests we are now producing more of them.
 We have a backlog of orders and the estimated waiting time is currently around 6 weeks.
-The price within the EU (as of Apr 22 2017) is 7250 SEK (Swedish kronor) including Swedish VAT, plus shipping.
+The price within the EU is 7250 SEK (Swedish kronor) including Swedish VAT, plus shipping.
 Non-EU customers avoid VAT and pay 5800 SEK, but local sales tax and import duties may be added depending on destination.
 Contact us on the email adress further down if you want to buy a DM48, and sign up to our mailing list if you want to receive updates about development and production:

 Note that the DM48 is an advanced MIDI controller, and prior experience with synthesizers and MIDI is useful, if not necessary.
 Some suggestions on downstream setups are given in the manual, but we cannot provide support for products beyond the DM48 itself.
 Potential buyers are advised to carefully read the information on this page and in the manual.

 The instruments are assembled by hand in our small workshop.
 They do not have the same type of smooth professional plastic finish typically seen on mass-produced electronics.
 The plastic casing on the DM48 is produced on a 3D printer, which gives it a slightly rough surface.
 It is more difficult to clean compared to injection molded plastic, but the lid can be removed for cleaning.
 The mouthpiece is manufactured in aluminum by precision CNC machining and has a smooth semi-matte anodized surface.
 The appearance of the production instruments is shown in the Introduction section above.
-Other pictures and videos here show prototypes at various stages.
+Many other pictures and videos here show prototypes at various stages.
 Notably, the prototypes have a ceramic mouthpiece, as well as screws on the back that are not present on production units.

 Prototype assembly without mouthpiece.